 Division of Mathematics, Science, and Health

-Biology, Chemistry, Computer Science, Health and Physical Education, Mathematics, Nursing, Physics
+Biology, Chemistry, Computer Science, Health Promotion and Exercise Science, Mathematics, Nursing, Physics

 Division of History and Social Sciences

 Africana Studies, Communication Studies, Economics and Business, Education, History, Library and Information Sciences, Political Science, Psychology, Sociology, Anthropology, Social Work

 Division of Humanities and Fine Arts